CS554-GroupVVIV/CS554-GroupVVIV/README.md

 2 - To have a [MongoDB](https://www.mongodb.com/docs/manual/installation/) running on your device, which listen to port `27017`.

+3 - Run `node seed.js` under `back-end` directory to seed the database.

-3 - To have a [Redis-Stack-Server](https://redis.io/docs/install/install-stack/) running on your device, whih listen to the port `6379`.
+4 - To have a [Redis-Stack-Server](https://redis.io/docs/install/install-stack/) running on your device, whih listen to the port `6379`.

-4 - Run `npm start` under the `back-end` directory for launch the backend part of the application.
+5 - Run `npm start` under the `back-end` directory for launch the backend part of the application.

-5 - Run `npm run dev` under the `front-end/sit-marketplace` directory.
+6 - Run `npm run dev` under the `front-end/sit-marketplace` directory.

-6 - Open your browser, go to http://localhost:5713 and enjoy!
+7 - Open your browser, go to http://localhost:5713 and enjoy!

 ### Deploy by Docker-Compose: